Magnetic vs Friction Pouches: IPSC & USPSA Buyer's Guide

 Traditional magazine pouches rely on:

-- Material Compression: Pouch material squeezes magazine body for retention
+• Material Compression: Pouch material (kydex, polymer, or hybrid) physically squeezes the magazine body for retention force

-- Adjustable Tension: Screws or clips allow tuning retention strength
+• Adjustable Tension: Screws, clips, or heat-forming adjustments allow tuning retention strength from 8kg to 25kg+ pull force

-- Friction Contact: Surface-to-surface grip between pouch and magazine
+• Friction Contact: Continuous surface-to-surface grip between pouch interior and magazine exterior or base pad

-Works with any magazine regardless of base pad material—including factory plastic base pads or premium Tanfoglio magazine base pads and 1911 brass base pads.
+Works with any magazine regardless of base pad material—including factory plastic base pads or premium CZ Shadow 2 magazine base pads and 1911 brass base pads.

 Friction Pouch Advantages

-- Universal Compatibility: Works with any magazine regardless of base pad material
+• Universal Compatibility: Works with any magazine regardless of base pad material, colour, or surface finish

-- Adjustable Retention: Tune tension to your exact preference
+• Adjustable Retention: Tune tension precisely to your exact preference using adjustment screws or replacement spring inserts

-- Lower Cost: Quality friction pouches available at budget-friendly prices
+• Lower Cost: Quality friction pouches available at AUD $35-70 versus AUD $100+ for magnetic systems

-- Division Legal: Accepted in all IPSC and USPSA divisions
+• Division Legal: Accepted in all IPSC and USPSA divisions without exception or verification required

 Friction Pouch Disadvantages

-- Requires Tuning: Must adjust tension for optimal performance
+• Requires Tuning: Must adjust tension for optimal performance; improper tuning results in dropped magazines or excessive extraction force

-- Tension Changes: Heat, moisture, and wear affect retention over time
+• Tension Changes: Heat exposure (hot range days, summer competitions), moisture, and wear affect retention over match season—requires periodic re-tuning

-STI 2011 Aluminium Base Pad - Works with both magnetic and friction pouches
+STI 2011 brass magazine base pads compatible with both magnetic and friction pouches

 IPSC Production Division